-One who maintains complete sets of books, keep records of accounts, verify the procedures used for recording financial transactions, and provide professional bookkeeping services.
+One who maintains complete sets of books, keep records of accounts, verifies the procedures used for recording financial transactions, and provides professional bookkeeping services.
 The term bookkeeper refers to a person who can complete a full set of books up to and including a trial balance.

 Some of the common duties performed by a bookkeeper might include calculating and preparing cheques for payroll, supplier invoices, government remittances, completing and/or submitting tax remittance forms, setting up and maintaining financial records, and posting journal entries, just to name a few.

 Bookkeeper Insurance is tailored to the unique needs and exposures of bookkeeping.
 Even the best bookkeeper can make an error, miscalculation or omission of data, that can result in a client suffering financial loss.

 Bookkeeping Insurance policies generally contain the following coverages;

 The errors & omissions/professional liability portion of Bookkeeper Insurance Coverage policies are usually issued on a “claims-made” basis.
 What this means is that coverage is triggered when a claim is filed and you report it to the insurance company.
 Policies typically have a one-year term, with an annual premium and deductibles on a per-claim basis.
 In contrast, commercial general liability coverage is almost always written on a per-occurrence basis (click here for the differences).